A close-up of a hand with fingers that have different shades of makeup or powder on them.

 Conclusion

 You can be assured that safety and compliance are taken very seriously by Responsible Persons and manufacturers in Europe and Great Britain.
-Because of the responsibilities assumed by the Responsible Person, the risk of purchasing a cosmetic product that is harmful to your health is close to zero if you understand the background of the Cosmetics Regulation and the work behind the scenes.
+Because of the responsibilities assumed by the Responsible Person, the risk of purchasing a cosmetic product that is harmful to your health is close to zero if you understand the background of the EU Cosmetics Regulation and the work behind the scenes.

 As a consumer, your role is significant.
 Like any consumer good, you have the power to influence what is brought to the market.
 By fact-checking labels and ingredients using the recommendations above, you can favour sustainable cosmetic products that follow the rules over buzzworthy products that rely on marketing trends but do not comply with regulations.